 <Sheet.Title>Controlled Sheet</Sheet.Title>

-<Sheet.Description>This sheet is controlled by state.</Sheet.Description>
+<Sheet.Description>This Sheet is controlled by state.</Sheet.Description>

 </Sheet.Content>